roxana9922/comp3010-botsv3-analysis/README.md

 | **Containment (Conceptual)** | Identification of required actions such as removing public S3 access and enforcing MFA |
 | **Post-Incident Review** | Recommendations for improved detection logic, IAM governance, and cloud security posture |

-Overall, this investigation demonstrates how structured SOC roles and disciplined incident handling methodologies translate into effective operational workflows.
+Overall, this investigation shows how structured SOC roles and disciplined incident handling methodologies translate into effective operational workflows.
 By leveraging centralised visibility and query-driven analysis, SOC teams can transform raw telemetry into actionable intelligence and continuously improve detection and response capabilities.